Markus Kellermann Founder & CEO

 - What conversation intelligence actually means (beyond the marketing fluff)

-- Where it delivers real ROI — and where it doesn't
+- Where it delivers real ROI for sales, CS, and product teams

-- How to evaluate conversation intelligence tools for your team
+- A practical framework for evaluating tools for your team

 What Is Conversation Intelligence?

 Think of it like this: if a meeting transcript is a photograph, conversation intelligence is an X-ray.
 The transcript shows you what was said.
-Conversation intelligence shows you what happened — who talked most, which topics triggered engagement, where the prospect hesitated, and what commitments were made.
+The X-ray shows you what happened: who talked most, which topics triggered engagement, where the prospect hesitated, and what commitments were made.

 > "The difference between a transcript and conversation intelligence is the difference between data and insight.
 One tells you what happened.
 The other tells you what to do about it."

 The term gets thrown around loosely.
 Some vendors use it to mean "we transcribe your calls."
-That's not conversation intelligence — that's transcription.
-Real conversation intelligence includes:
+That's not it.
+That's transcription.
+The real version includes:

 | Capability | What It Does | Why It Matters |